 This recipe has a base of spiced quinoa and black beans.
 The taco toppings are customizable – if you’re packing lunch for multiple days, use finely chopped kale instead of romaine lettuce.
 The creamy cashew sauce will last about 4 to 5 days in the fridge.

-Soups are my healthy lunch recipes because they pack up well and always always taste better on the second or third day.
+Soups are my favorite healthy lunch recipes because they pack up well and always always taste better on the second or third day.
 Just reheat when you’re ready to eat.

 Zucchini & Sweet Potato Noodle Minestrone